 Merge fields for a profile's offer

-This merge field loop prints the conditions of the chosen offer as a list into the letter:
+This merge field loop prints the conditions of the chosen offer as a list in the letter:

 Merge field format